The Optimum Calorie Intake For Muscle Growth

 Daily caloric requirement x .10/9 = grams of fat needed

 Daily caloric requirement _____x .10 = Calories from fats

 The Low Down

-The whole low down on this chapter is this:
+The whole low down on this article is this:

 You will never gain weight and Muscle unless you are taking in enough calories to support weight gain and muscle growth.